 Foundation for Excellence Staff

 The FFE employs four staff members to manage the governance of the foundation and administer its programs.
-FFE staff are employees of the City of Kalamazoo and includes Deputy City Manager Laura Lam, Foundation for Excellence Coordinator Steve Brown, Youth Development Coordinator Chad Wendt, and Neighborhood Activator Katie Reilly, and Shared Prosperity Coordinator Kevin Ford, and a Grants Specialist position.
+FFE staff are employees of the City of Kalamazoo and includes Deputy City Manager Laura Lam, Foundation for Excellence Coordinator Steve Brown, Youth Development Coordinator Chad Wendt, Neighborhood Activator Katie Reilly, and Shared Prosperity Coordinator Kevin Ford, and a Grants Specialist position.